git-moss/DrivenByMoss-Documentation/OXI/OXIOne.md

   * Press **MOD** to edit notes (see above).
   * Keep the **Duplicate** button pressed and press a pad to store the note.
 Then (still keeping Duplicate pressed).
 Select different pads to insert the note with its settings.
   * Press **Y Div** to configure the sequencer mode (see above).

-### Play Mode

-Press the **KEYBOARD** button to activate this mode.

-* The key layout shows all notes of a scale with different offsets between the rows.
-To get a continuous layout of notes without any offsets, select *Sequent ^* as the scale layout and enable *Chromatic mode*.
-The root note is colored with the (closest available) color of the track.
-* The played keys are lit green when played and red if global or clip recording is active.
-* Press **Shift+KEYBOARD** to activate the configuration mode to change the scale, layout, octave offset and the root note.
-* Press **Shift+ARPEGGIATOR** to activate the configuration mode to change the note repeat settings.

-### Drum 128 Mode

-Press the **KEYBOARD** button twice to activate this mode.

-* This mode allows to play all 128 MIDI notes.
-* If a drum machine is selected the pads are colored like the pads in the drum machine.
-* There is an option in the settings to deactivate all pads which relate to an empty drum slot.

-### Drum 8 Sequencer Mode

-Press the **SEQUENCER (HOLD)** button to activate this mode.

-This mode gives 8 rows (sounds) with 16 steps.

-* Press a pad to create/delete a note.
-* Keep a note pressed and press a pad to the right of it to lengthen or shorten it.
-* Keep the **LFO** button pressed to increase the ratcheting setting of the note.
-* Keep the **Step Chord** button pressed to decrease the ratcheting setting of the note.
-* Press **MOD** to edit notes (see above).
-* Press **Y Div** to configure the sequencer mode (see above).
-* Keep the **Duplicate** button pressed and press a pad to store the note.
-Then (still keeping Duplicate pressed).
-Select different pads to insert the note with its settings.
-* Keep the **Mute** button pressed which changes the content of the pads:
-    * Column 1: Selects the drum instrument of the row and shows its name in the display.
-    * Column 2: Toggles mute of the drum sound of the row.
-    * Column 3: Toggles solo the drum sound of the row.
-* Keep the **Init** button pressed and select a pad in the column where the clip loop should start (can be on a different clip page).
-* Keep the **End** button pressed and select a pad in the column where the clip loop should end (can be on a different clip page).

 ### Note Sequencer Mode